alberttzhao/2024-mini/assignment/exercise01.md

 1. what are the "max_bright" and "min_bright" values you found?

-The max_bright value was 55,000 and the min_bright was 37,000.

 ## Notes

 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.